AMD Ryzen 4000-Powered Xiaomi RedmiBook Laptops Start at $530

 The Ryzen 7 4700U versions of the RedmiBook 14 and RedmiBook 16 cost $630.
 The RedmiBook 13 variant retails for $700, likely because of the 1TB SSD.

 Shoppers who preorder the new RedmiBooks between today and May 31 will receive discounts from $28-$84, depending on the model.
 The laptops go on sale in China on June 1.
-Xiaomi didn't state whether they will be available outside of Chinese market.
-The models will arrive with Windows 10 Home Chinese Edition.
+Xiaomi has confirmed to us that the company has no plans to launch the new RedmiBook series outside of Mainland China.